nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Notes:
 - `PRICE` is a decimal number.
 - `DESCRIPTION` and `CATEGORY` are text.
-- `DATE` is an optional parameter that takes a text format of dd-mm-YYYY.
+- `DATE` is an optional parameter that takes a text format of DD-MM-YYYY.
 If no `DATE` is specified, it will be defaulted to the current date.

 Examples:
 - `add /price 4.50 /description chicken rice /category food`